spypaul/MQSim_CXL/README.md

 2. [MQSIM CXL](#mqsim-cxl-a-simulator-for-cxl-flash) (included in this repository): a trace-driven simulator utilized in this work.
 3. [Trace Translator](https://github.com/spypaul/trace_translation.git): an example code to translate \*.vout or \*.pout files to \*.trace files.

+Trace files:
+1. [Memory Traces for the CXL-flash Simulator](https://doi.org/10.5281/zenodo.7916219): memory trace files (\*.trace) used in our research paper.
+2.
 ### Installation
 1. To install Trace Generator, please follow the instructions specified in the [memory tracing tool repository](https://github.com/dgist-datalab/trace_generator.git).
 2. To install MQSIM CXL, please download and extract or clone this repository to your preferred location.